Pentakis dodecahedron: Chemistry

 The pentakis dodecahedron in a model of buckminsterfullerene: each (spherical) surface segment represents a carbon atom, and if all are replaced with planar faces, a pentakis dodecahedron is produced.
 Equivalently, a truncated icosahedron is a model of buckminsterfullerene, with each vertex representing a carbon atom.

-Biology

-The pentakis dodecahedron is also a model of some icosahedrally symmetric viruses, such as Adeno-associated virus.
-These have 60 symmetry related capsid proteins, which combine to make the 60 symmetrical faces of a pentakis dodecahedron.

 Orthogonal projections

 The pentakis dodecahedron has three symmetry positions, two on vertices, and one on a midedge: